 - 3. Respondent is liable for payment of all reasonable and necessary medical treatment provided in connection with claimant's compensable injuries. - 4.
-Claimant is entitled to temporary total disability benefits beginning January 4, 2022, the date of his injury, less any payments he received for working light duty before February 17, 2022. - 5.
+Claimant is entitled to temporary total disability benefits beginning January 4, 2022, the date of his injury, less any payments he received for working light duty before February 17, 2022, and less any short-term disability payments claimant received through a plan paid for solely by his employer. - 5.
 Respondent has controverted claimant's entitlement to all unpaid indemnity benefits.